sueddeutsche/editron/docs/doc-editor-options.md

 ## Editor options

-Custom editor options are defined by the editor itself. to prevent configuration collisions, each editor's settings should be placed into a unique property in `editron:ui`.
+Custom editor options are defined by the editor itself.
+To prevent configuration collisions, each editor's settings should be placed into a unique property in `editron:ui`.
 Each editor must document its own settings.
 For the default editors, bundled with editron, see the following descriptions:

 ### Object editor options